Ajoo/ajoo.github.io-src/content/SDR/RTL-SDR.md

 # Analog Communications 101

-Communication systems often involte transmiting a message $m(t)$ through a pass-band channel, i.e., a channel where only a limited range of frequencies can be used.
-A good example is raio where, for instance, comercial FM is usually restricted to between 85 and 108 MHz.
-Given that the message we're interested in transmiting often has support in another range of frequencies, as is the case of raw audio signals in the human hearing range ([20 Hz; 20 kHz]), the signal must first be shifted in frequency in order to satisfy the requirements of the particular channel of comunication.
+Communication systems often involve transmiting a message $m(t)$ through a pass-band channel, i.e., a channel where only a limited range of frequencies can be used.
+A good example is comercial FM radio transmitions, usually restricted to a frequency band between 85 and 108 MHz which must accomodate multiple stations, each one being allocated a <200 kHZ band.
+Given that the message we're interested in transmiting often has support in a different range of frequencies, as is the case of raw audio signals in the human hearing range ([20 Hz; 20 kHz]), the signal must first be shifted in frequency in order to satisfy the requirements of the particular channel of comunication.

 This is accomplished by modulation whereby one characteristic of a carrier wave (usually sinusoid like $A\cos(\omega_c t)$) will be made to vary according to the *modulating signal*: $m(t)$ (also called the message) producing a *modulated signal*: $s(t)=B(t)\cos[\omega_c t + \theta (t)]$.
 There are two main forms of analog modulation: